exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 - the `timestamps_mut` method returns a mutable `ProofMapIndex` of the timestamping map
-- the `add_timestamp` method  adds a new timestamp which contains the timestamp entry which we have defined previously and the hash of the timestamp.
+- the `add_timestamp` method  adds a new timestamp which contains the timestamp entry we have defined previously and the hash of the timestamp.
 The hash acts as the key of the `ProofMapIndex`, and the timestamp entry as the value.
 This method also checks if a timestamp with the given hash already exists in the blockchain.